samubernard/odexp/README.md

 **Q, q** \[*msg*], **C^w**

-> Quit and make a snapshot of the paramters.
+> Quit and make a snapshot of the parameters.
 An optional message
 > *msg*
 > can be added.